AdobeDocs/campaign-classic.en/help/configuration/using/data-model-best-practices.md

 * Design large tables with fewer fields and more numeric data.
 * Do not use large number type of column (ex: Int64) to store small numbers like boolean values.
-* Remove unsused columns from the table definition.
+* Remove unused columns from the table definition.
 * Do not keep historical or inactive data in your Adobe Campaign database (export and cleanup).

 Here is an example: